nxlim-00/meet/README.md

    - Click on the charts option within event details to visualize various metrics related to the event.

 ## Offline Functionality
-The Event Finder app supports offline functionality:
+The Meet app supports offline functionality:
 - When offline, the app will display previously loaded event data.
 - Users can still view event details and any cached information.
 - Filtering by a new city or updating event data requires an internet connection.